pennsignals/pennsignals.github.io/_posts/2017-11-07-from-predictions-to-decisions.md

 With this in hand, we can ask a variety of interesting questions, for example:

-- If the trick or treater has the option to choose from this bowl A or some other bowl B, which one should she choose?
+- If the trick-or-treater has the option to choose from this bowl A or some other bowl B, which one should she choose?

 Let's work through this question to see how the concept of expected utility helps us decide.
 Suppose bowl B contains \\( \frac{1}{2} \\) peanut butter cups, and \\( \frac{1}{2} \\) [rockets, or as my American colleagues call them: "smarties"](http://orgjunkie.com/2010/12/rockets-and-smarties.html).
-Our trick or treater likes these even less than raisinets, and assigns them a utility of \\( \frac{1}{10} \\).
+Our trick-or-treater likes these even less than raisinets, and assigns them a utility of \\( \frac{1}{10} \\).
 The expected utility of a random candy from bowl B therefore:

 \\( 5(\frac{1}{2}) + (\frac{1}{10})(\frac{1}{2}) = 2.55 \\)

 Which is more than the expected utility from the first bowl.
-Given the option to draw random candies from bowl A or bowl B, our trick or treater would be better off by choosing bowl B, since it has the higher expected utility.
+Given the option to draw random candies from bowl A or bowl B, our trick-or-treater would be better off by choosing bowl B, since it has the higher expected utility.

 - How many more peanut butter cups would need to be added to bowl A before it became a better option than bowl B?